emanuelfeld/geocoder/README.md

 ===============
 Provides an [R Shiny](http://shiny.rstudio.com/) interface for geocoding an uploaded CSV file, visualizing the resulting points on a [LeafletJS](http://leafletjs.com/) slippy map, and downloading the resulting CSV, with additional columns giving latitide and longitude.
 For best results, the address column should include the point's full address (street, city, state/country).

-View and use an instance of the app at https://emanuelfeld.shinyapps.io/geocoder/.
+View and **gently** use an instance of the app at https://emanuelfeld.shinyapps.io/geocoder/.

 ~~The geocoding function in server.R uses the Google Maps API [client-side geocoding](https://developers.google.com/maps/articles/geocodestrat#client).
 This enforces a limit of 2,500 requests per day and 5 per second, both per IP address.
 Because the API does not allow for batch geocoding, requests must be sent address by address.
 In other words, each geocoded row of the uploaded CSV counts toward those limits.~~